 There are many small table top jewelry kiln models to choose from and a wide range of prices.
 To figure out which kiln is best for your studio, first decide what projects you want to use it for.

-Then download our Kiln Comparison charts.
-The first chart shows you what each kiln model is capable of firing so you can quickly narrow your choices.
+Then download our Kiln Comparison chart below.
+The fire capabilities chart shows you what each kiln model is capable of firing so you can quickly narrow your choices.
 The model comparison chart shows every detail about each kiln laid out in an easy to read grid, right down to the cost per hour to operate and the hidden costs of each model.
-Click on the button below to print and save a copy of our Kiln Comparison charts.

 Kiln Models - Quick Overview